What is silkscreen printing?

 Photosensitive emulsion · A light sensitive liquid that becomes insoluble under the influence of actinic UV (ultraviolet) light.

 Film positive · Clear polyester film printed with pure black ink.
-In the context of screen printing, usually with an isolated layer of an artwork.
+Usually, in the context of screen printing, with an isolated layer of an artwork.

 Screen fill · A water soluble solution used to block pinholes in an exposed screen before printing.